spotinst/help/src/docs/ocean/getting-started/aks/README.md

 To enable the outbound connection, you must configure the internal routing, firewall rules, and/or proxy according to your environment's existing security methods.

+If you need to add an IP address or FQDN to your permit list for your cluster's outbound traffic. see [Permit List](https://docs.spot.io/administration/api/whitelist-ips)

 Refer to the Microsoft documentation to learn about Microsoft Azure Native configurations:

 * [Create, change, or delete a route table](https://learn.microsoft.com/en-us/azure/virtual-network/manage-route-table)